edouard-gv/cloud-club/README.md

 # Cloud Club

-A step by step tuto to progressively create lambdas on AWS.
+A step by step tuto to progressively learn devops on clouds.

 The goal is to have a CI/CD full functioning with infra as code as soon as possible.
 Linking to other services will be done in a second time.

-The steps are thus proposed in the following order
+The steps are thus proposed in different order depending on the cloud provider and type of service deployed.
+Just make steps as small as possible to know how to deploy code + infra as soon as possible.

  ## AWS Lambda
  ### 1-Console